adpdsr/gnl/README.md

 ##Synopsis

-int		get_next_line(int const fd, char **line)
+int&emsp;get_next_line(int const fd, char **line)

-get_next_line() function reads a line from one or multiple given filedescriptors.
+The get_next_line() function reads a line from one or multiple given filedescriptors.
 The newline delimiter character is included as part of the line, unless the end of the file is reached.
 The result is saved through the string's pointer given in parameters.
 The function return 1 while reading, 0 if the file is ended, -1 in an error occured.